fatiimahoseini/chatgpt-app/README.md

 - Change the port: `python manage.py runserver 8001`
 - Or stop the process using port 8000

-## License

-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-For issues and questions, please open an issue on the repository.

 ---

 **Note**: This project uses Google's Gemini API, not OpenAI's ChatGPT, despite the project name.
 The application is branded as "LinaAI" in the user interface.